Medically reviewed by Drugs.com. Last updated on Jun 1, 2022.

 - Klebsiella species (respiratory and urinary infections).

-Up to 44 percent of strains of Streptococcus pyogenes and 74 percent of Enterococcus faecalis (formerly Streptococcus faecalis) have been found to be resistant to tetracycline drugs.
+Up to 44 percent of strains of Streptococcus pyogenes and 74 percent of Streptococcus faecalis have been found to be resistant to tetracycline drugs.
 Therefore, tetracyclines should not be used for streptococcal disease unless the organism has been demonstrated to be sensitive.